How to Groom a Shih Tzu at Home: Complete Beginner’s Guide

 Rinse them off gently once they’ve been properly shampooed.
 Avoid getting water in their ears and protect their eyes and nose from irritation from the shampoo.

-4. Trim the nails.
+Step 4.
+Trim the nails.

 Cut with your fingers while holding the nail clippers in your palm.
 Make a quick, clean cut by inserting your dog’s nail into the opening in the clippers.
 This will assist in keeping their nails from fraying.